-2 hours.
-The theoretical and practical aspects of human development - birth through young adult - and the connection to developmental psychology and learning theory.
-Functional knowledge of exceptionalities is developed.
+1 hour.
+The theoretical and practical aspects of human development with emphasis on - birth through young adult - and the connection to developmental psychology and learning theory.
+Functional knowledge of exceptionalities: autism, dyslexia, executive functioning are developed as it relates to learning.